Load performance testing

 K6_TEST_FILE: <PATH TO K6 TEST FILE IN PROJECT>

-For example, you can override the duration of the test with a CLI option:
+For example, to override the duration of the test:

 include: